 While our success rate here at Longevita is high, there are some circumstances where a patient’s grafts will not take to the scalp and therefore a repetition of the surgery is required.
 All of the surgeons we work with are fully insured, offering peace of mind and support for each of our patients if this is the case.
 In the event that your hair transplant procedure has not taken, the patient consultant will review the progress of growth and take any required action.

 A long-term complication after a hair transplant can be a ‘hair curl’.
 This means that the hair follicle which has been transplanted into the scalp has curled under which could result in an ingrown hair.
 This can be highly irritating for a patient and could result in infection.
 If there are a large number of curled hairs on the head, the results of the hair transplant may appear unnatural.

 Aftercare With Longevita Hair Transplant

-Once you return to your home country, the dedicated host who was with you for the duration of your surgical journey will continue to check up on you for up to one year post-procedure.
-They will provide you with full aftercare advice and will continue to ensure that the hair transplant re-growth remains a success throughout the first crucial 12 months.
-If you are experiencing any post-surgical complications, we have a team of dedicated nurses and doctors based in the UK to provide any follow-up treatment where required.
+Once you return to your home country, you’ll have access to our experienced aftercare team to check up on you for up to one-year post-procedure.
+We will provide you with full aftercare advice and will continue to ensure that the hair transplant re-growth remains a success throughout the first crucial 12 months.
+If you are experiencing any post-surgical complications, we have access to team of dedicated nurses and doctors based in the UK to provide any follow-up treatment where required.

 For more information about the procedures or to book a consultation with one of our patient consultants, get in touch on 0845 5198 948, today.